odetara/GoalBet-ETL-Superstars/ReadME.md

     pip install -r requirements.txt
     ```

-3. **Configure the database**: Update `config/config.yaml` with your database credentials and data source URLs.
+3. **Configure the database**: Update `.env` file with your database credentials and data source URLs.

 4. **Run the ETL pipeline**:
     ```sh